maxwarras/AIProject/README.md

 ## Summary

 In this project I will make an automatic job application AI, that will help people with no jobs apply to jobs automatically with the help of AI.
-The AI will analyze the CV of the person and then find jobs online and apply to them automatically by making a cover letter depending on the job description.
+The AI will analyze the CV of the person and then find jobs online and apply to them automatically.

 ## Background